Class 44-A-SE 1/7/1944 2nd Lt. 0819462 Dubuque, IA

 Unit: 100th Fighter Squadron and the 332nd Fighter Group

-Awards: Distinguished Flying Cross, Air Medal with 6 Oak Leaf Clusters, and the Purple Heart
+Awards: Distinguished Flying Cross, Air Medal with 6 Oak Leaf Clusters, Purple Heart, bronze replica of the Congressional Gold Medal

 Martin, known as “Fox,” grew up in Iowa and became entranced by airplanes when he attended an air show as a 13-year-old Boy Scout.
 He persuaded his father to let him take a ride on a Ford Trimotor.